cloudfoundry-attic/bosh-lite/README.md

 1. Find out the public IP of the box you just launched.
 You can see this info at the end of `vagrant up` output.
 Another way is running `vagrant ssh-config` under `aws` folder.

-1. Bosh target (login with admin/admin)
+1. Target the BOSH Director and login with admin/admin.

     ```
     $ bosh target <public_ip_of_the_box>